csvance/csvance.github.io/_posts/2019-04-08-installing-tensorflow-tftrt-jetson-nano.markdown

 sudo apt install python3-numpy python3-markdown python3-mock python3-termcolor python3-astor libhdf5-dev
 {% endhighlight %}

-Now follow the instructions here to install tensorflow-gpu on Jetpack 4.2: [https://devtalk.nvidia.com/default/topic/1038957/jetson-tx2/tensorflow-for-jetson-tx2-][prebuilt]
+Follow the instructions here to install tensorflow-gpu on Jetpack 4.2: [https://devtalk.nvidia.com/default/topic/1038957/jetson-tx2/tensorflow-for-jetson-tx2-][prebuilt]

 Now that Tensorflow is installed on the Nano, lets load a pretrained MobileNet from Keras and take a look at its performance with and without TensorRT for binary image classification.